Bhutan: History

 In the 18th century, the Bhutanese invaded and occupied the kingdom of Koch Bihar.
 In 1772, the Maharaja of Koch Bihar appealed to the British East India Company which assisted by ousting the Bhutanese and later attacking Bhutan itself in 1774.
 A peace treaty was signed in which Bhutan agreed to retreat to its pre-1730 borders.
 However, the peace was tenuous, and border skirmishes with the British were to continue for the next hundred years.
-The skirmishes eventually led to the Duar War (1864–65), a confrontation for control of the Bengal Duars.
+The skirmishes eventually led to the Duar War (1864–65), a confrontation to control of the Bengal Duars.
 After Bhutan lost the war, the Treaty of Sinchula was signed between British India and Bhutan.
 As part of the war reparations, the Duars were ceded to the United Kingdom in exchange for a rent of ₹50,000.
 The treaty ended all hostilities between British India and Bhutan.

 During the 1870s, power struggles between the rival valleys of Paro and Tongsa led to civil war in Bhutan, eventually leading to the ascendancy of Ugyen Wangchuck, the penlop (governor) of Trongsa.
 From his power base in central Bhutan, Ugyen Wangchuck defeated his political enemies and united the country following several civil wars and rebellions during 1882–85.

 In 1907, an epochal year for the country, Ugyen Wangchuck was unanimously chosen as the hereditary king of the country by the Lhengye Tshog of leading Buddhist monks, government officials, and heads of important families, with the firm petition made by Gongzim Ugyen Dorji.
 John Claude White, British Political Agent in Bhutan, took photographs of the ceremony.
-The British government promptly recognized the new monarchy, and in 1910, Bhutan signed the Treaty of Punakha, a subsidiary alliance which gave the British control of Bhutan's foreign affairs and meant that Bhutan was treated as an Indian princely state.
+The British government promptly recognised the new monarchy.
+In 1910, Bhutan signed the Treaty of Punakha, a subsidiary alliance that gave the British control of Bhutan's foreign affairs and meant that Bhutan was treated as an Indian princely state.
 This had little real effect, given Bhutan's historical reticence, and also did not appear to affect Bhutan's traditional relations with Tibet.
 After the new Union of India gained independence from the United Kingdom on 15 August 1947, Bhutan became one of the first countries to recognise India's independence.
 On 8 August 1949, a treaty similar to that of 1910, in which Britain had gained power over Bhutan's foreign relations, was signed with the newly independent India.

 In 1953, King Jigme Dorji Wangchuck established the country's legislature—a 130-member National Assembly—to promote a more democratic form of governance.
 In 1965, he set up a Royal Advisory Council, and in 1968 he formed a Cabinet.
 In 1971, Bhutan was admitted to the United Nations, having held observer status for three years.
 In July 1972, Jigme Singye Wangchuck ascended to the throne at the age of sixteen after the death of his father, Dorji Wangchuck.